fuzzland/writeup/paradigm.md

     /// @return instance The address of the created clone
 ```

 Passing in a huge `recoveryAddresses` to `openAccount` will end up overwriting slots.
-While I first wanted to control the `configuration` slot of an Account.
+I first wanted to control the `configuration` slot of an Account.
 So theoretically we can create an Account and overwrite the `configuration` to our evil contract, and let the evil contract return evil ETH price or collateral ratio.

 During testing, I found that just by passing in an array of length 2044 is enough.
 Did not spend more time investigating what got overwritten.